 Considering a degree like a supply chain management Online MBA is an excellent idea for your professional future, but it is not a decision to be taken lightly.
 While this guide has presented you with information about what the degree is, how supply chain management has developed over the years, things to consider during the application process, and ways to remain successful at business school, the next action steps you should consider are essential as they can introduce you to programs available today and motivate you to initiate the application process.

 The first step toward a stellar degree in supply chain management is to go online and find programs in your area or within a desired region of the country you want to live in.
-Online MBAs in supply chain management are game-changers as they allow you to learn from instructors at schools in other states while still affording you the chance to keep your current working position.
+Online MBAs in supply chain management are game-changers.
+They allow you to learn from instructors at schools in other states while still affording you the chance to keep your current working position.

 Once you find the correct type of program, contact the admissions office and see what kinds of answers they can give you for specific program questions.
 Business schools often staff admissions experts and career counselors who can help inform and inspire you as you discover the program of your dreams.